Pepperi-Addons/LegacyDashboards/LegacyCrosssellUpsell/docs/readme.md

 ## Usage
 - Install the addon & all his dependencies.
-- Navigate to Settings --> Data --> Activities Dashboard.
+- Navigate to Settings --> Data --> Cross-Sell & Upsell.

 ## UI